sethbern/CSJava/_sources/Unit5-Writing-Methods/topic-5-1-writing-methods.rst

         :click-correct:System.out.println("That I overlooked before");:endclick:
     :click-incorrect:}:endclick:

-Did you find some repeated lines?
+Did you find some repetition in the song?
-The chorus is
+The two-line chorus is
 repeated at the beginning and ending of the song: "I'm looking over a four-leaf clover That I overlooked before".

-When you see repeated code, that is a signal for you to make a new method!
+When you see duplicate lines of code, that is a signal for you to make a new method!
 A method is a **named** set of statements.
 When we want to execute the statements, we call the method using its name.
 In a subsequent lesson you will create methods that are called using an object,